MAINE REOPENED FOR FILM & PHOTOGRAPHY ON JUNE 1, 2020… AND FILMING IN MAINE IS BOOMING

 UPDATE: Effective Wednesday, November 4, 2020, indoor gatherings will return to a maximum of 50 people, regardless of capacity.
 The gathering limit on outdoor activities remains at 100 people under existing guidelines, with physical distancing and the use of face coverings.
 Occupancy limits for retail establishments will remain at 5 people per 1,000 square feet of shopping space.
 Indoor seating limits had previously increased to 50 percent of permitted capacity or 100 people, whichever was less.

 VISITORS FROM OUT OF STATE

 Maine has three options for visitors from other states

 - Getting a recent negative COVID-19 test

 - Maintaining compliance with a 14-day quarantine upon arrival in Maine

-- People from the following states are exempt: New Hampshire, Vermont, Connecticut, New York and New Jersey
+- People from the following states are exempt: New Hampshire, Vermont and Massachusetts.